Make enchiladas healthier and convenient by mixing up a big batch of enchilada sauce for the freezer.

 Instructions

-- In a large stockpot, heat the oil until shimmering.
+- In a medium saucepan, heat the oil until shimmering.
 Add the flour and whisk until smooth and bubbly.
 Whisk in the chile powder, garlic, cumin, salt, and oregano.
 Whisk in the water.

 - Simmer the sauce for 10 minutes, whisking occasionally.